 - During the third week, 0%

-For dates relevant to refunds during accelerated online courses, see the Academic Partnerships Calendar.
+For dates relevant to refunds during accelerated online courses, see the LU Online Calendar.

 In allocating the refund to specific programs, Lamar University will practice a "Fixed Priority Allocation."
 The listing below indicates the priority in which programs will be refunded.
 The full amount received under each program is returned in priority order until the refund amount is exhausted.
 The amount returned to a specific program cannot exceed the amount the student received from that program.
 Refunds due to the Department of Education (DOE) for Stafford Loans and PLUS Loans will be refunded directly to the DOE.
 The Director of Student Financial Assistance may exercise professional judgment in exceptions to the distribution hierarchy policy.

 Federal Perkins Loan